-The church was built in the first half of the 12th or maybe in the 11th century.
-Around 1220, it was extended westwards.
-After 1280, both the church and the whole local community passed into the possession of the Order of Poor Clares.
-In the years 1364-1370, they made a gothic reconstruction of the church.
-In 1605 the temple was damaged during insurgent fights.
-From 1634, the building belonged to the Calvinists, but it was not used and systematically destroyed.
-In 1706, the church was once again taken over by the Poor Clares, which in 1713 renovated it.
+In 1605, the church was damaged during the insurgent fights.
+From 1634, the building belonged to the Calvinists, but it was not used and systematically deteriorated.
+In 1706, the church was once again taken over by the Poor Clares, who renovated it in 1713.
 In the mid-nineteenth century, the building received a new roof.
-In 1976, a professional reconstruction of the church took place, during which romanesque and gothic windows and other original architectural elements were discovered.
+In 1976, a professional renovation of the church took place, during which Romanesque and Gothic windows and other original architectural elements were discovered.

 The original church was built of ashlar, also stone material from a Roman tomb from the 2nd century AD was used.
 It was a small and modest building with a single nave on a short rectangular plan, ended in the east by an apse of unknown form (probably semicircular or horseshoe).
 The entrance was in the southern portal, while the lighting was provided by slit windows, splayed on both sides.

 The extension of the western part of the nave from the first quarter of the 13th century was made using bricks.
 In connection with these works, the nave of the church was extended and a four-sided tower was embedded in it.
 A new southern entrance to the nave was also created, thanks to which the church uniquely had two Romanesque portals on one, southern side.
 In the north-west and south-west corners of the church, there were Romanesque attic consoles, made in the shape of a lion or bull head (north side) and a ram (south side), which may have had a protective function, deterring evil forces.
 Inside, the western part of the nave was filled with a gallery, illuminated by two round openings, one from the south and one from the west.